shanefagan/linux-packaging/README.md

     debuild -b -us -uc

 Then in the the folder above the folder you are should have a .deb file with all the requirements.

+### Advantages and disadvantages

+Same as RPM really.

+## AppImage

+AppImage is super interesting, it's in short the Apple style of packaging, where it's an app bundle that is runable.
+It looks like a single file but it runs anywhere on Linux.

+I'm not going to give a tutorial for it more than saying you can use a deb package to create an AppImage which is probably the easiest way.
+With this guide I wanted mostly to look at the tools surrounding the various packaging systems and compare how easy all they were for a fairly common language (Python obviously) but I think AppImage while it's an interesting idea I think is a fairly poor path for Python devs to ship their software.

+I'll still give my advantages and disadvantages because I did investigate the format quite a bit and I feel like it's worthy of discussion though.

+### Advantages

+1. A really easy one but important to say, requires no installation to run the program, it's just a file, the file you can just run in the terminal directly.
+All the rest require various types of installs but AppImage gives you a runable by default.
+In terms of zero to working only waiting on a download is a massive thing for a small app.
+2. Fairly future proof in design.
+It just works, no fragmentation between distros, no describing various OS level stuff about installing or whatever, you just run it and mostly could be run just with a "mark as executable" in the file manager and double clicking run
+3. You are getting the file directly from the developers of the source rather than through a third party.
+This is both an advantage and a disadvantage, it's familiar for a Windows user to go to websites to download some application but repositories are the normal thing for Linux distribution.
+I'd say this is more important as a feature for enterprise; it may be easier to host their own package rather than sign agreements with various distros to get into partner repositories or running the distribution of the package through legal beyond the regular EULA.
+I know there are devs who would take this route.

+### Disadvantages

+1. Probably the least developed in terms of tooling around packaging.
+It may be OK for other languages but Python it doesn't seem very fun to use.
+Snap and RPM took around 20 minutes total.
+I played around with deb packages and AppImage for a few days.
+Flatpak was an hour or two but none I felt like I was struggling with more than deb and AppImage.
+And note Python tools are very developed and easy to use it's not impossible to write a really easy system, RPM has proven you can just hook into the Python system and Snap uses the setuptools really well too.
+2. Documentation isn't very approachable.
+I complained about deb packages being frustrating in comparison to other formats but deb packaging had at least a lot of documentation and a lot of questions answered in loads of places.
+Loads of tutorials from devs as well.
+The others were just easy enough not to require extensive documentation but deb made up for bad tooling with good documentation.
+AppImage felt a bit meh on both.
+There is a forum you can ask questions and the devs will answer directly which is great but it would be better if they took some time and some various languages and tried to use their format and do a step by step tutorial on how it works in relation to each.
+3. While it's a slight advantage to be able to download the file and launch it directly it brings three issues.
+One is updates not being handled well.
+Two is security, apps are limited to your home directory but there isn't containerization like Snap and Flatpak.
+The last one is just discoverability not being great.
+The others all have channels where you can easily search and find the apps.
+AppImage you are running to Google...etc finding the app and grabbing it, taking care for security and then running it but the others are all doing the centralized approach which has been a Linux thing for decades now.